Updated: 14th February 2021

-Like clover and vetches, Lupins are a member of the pea (Fabaceae) family, and have a “flag” shaped blossom.
+Like clover and vetches, Lupin (or Lupine) are a member of the pea (Fabaceae) family, and have a “flag” shaped blossom.
 They have carpels and stamens in the lower part of the blossom encased in two petals fused together to form a ‘keel’ – which is used by bees and other pollinators as a landing platform.

 The first year I tried to grow lupins, I carefully raised a few from seed, and planted them in the garden.
 Very quickly – literally within a couple of days, they were eaten, and sure enough I found the culprits – slugs and snails among the remains of the leaves.